twolfson/if-i-were-to-build-a-startup-web-app/explorations/2-django-allauth/README.md

     - Confirmed via fresh `./manage.py migrate` + `./manage.py dbshell`
 <br /><br />

-- TODO: Talk about `--keepdb` and `entr`
 - Seeing response in tests in a whole new light =D
     - `context["form"].errors` seems so awesome =o
 <br /><br />

-- TODO: Talk about low-level hook for ENV=test
+- SKIP: Talk about low-level hook for ENV=test
 <br /><br />

 - DONE: @email_verified decorator
 <br /><br />

-- TODO: Any lingering TODOs in code?
+- DONE: Any lingering TODOs in code?
 <br /><br />

 - Continued to carrythrough styles from previous pages
 - Stuck briefly on mandatory email verification meaning there is no identified user
 <br /><br />

-- TODO: Talk about {% debug %}
+- DONE: Talk about {% debug %}
 <br /><br />

-- TODO: Prob pause efforts on additional pages?
+- DONE: Prob pause efforts on additional pages?
 Allauth seems to be friendly with incremental, so that's good
 <br /><br />

-- TODO: Talk through using same app for everything https://stackoverflow.com/questions/64237/when-to-create-a-new-app-with-startapp-in-django Nice reassurance from DoorDash philosophy
+- DONE: Talk through using same app for everything https://stackoverflow.com/questions/64237/when-to-create-a-new-app-with-startapp-in-django Nice reassurance from DoorDash philosophy
 <br /><br />